pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 1. `params:Matrix{Any}` - Parameters obtained from the fitting process.
 1. `fit:Any` - The fit result.
 1. `times:Any` - The times at which measurements were taken.
-1. `combinations:Matrix{Any}` - Combinations of parameters used in sensitivity analysis.
+1. `combinations:Matrix{Any}` - The list of each of the starting hyperparameters  used in sensitivity analysis.

 - `Kinbiont_res_sensitivity`